imakealol/OSINT-CSE/README.md

 ### Fact-checks
 - [Fact-Checks IFCN RL](https://cse.google.com/cse?cx=63511be8f42c947cd#gsc.tab=0)
 Search for fact-checks in Russian on trusted fact-checking sources (most of them are the IFCN signatories).
 Language/interface: Russian.
 - [Perplexity Space for fact-checking and research by Pogoda](https://www.perplexity.ai/collections/fact-checker-test-J5GIgeg6QB.Dt7HpYNIjCA).
-Keep in maind that it still can hallucinate.
+This is not a CSE, but I'll put it here.
+Keep in mind that it can still hallucinate.
 Write me back if you have ideas for a better system prompt

 ### Files and Clouds
 - [File-sharing Sites CSE](https://cse.google.com/cse?cx=f466f6ea4886845d1)